Proving periodic solutions and branches in the 2D Swift Hohenberg PDE with hexagonal and triangular symmetry: Computer Assisted Analysis

 Finally, we examine the second term of \eqref{split Z1}.

 where we used the Banach algebra property and the fact that $\|h\|_{1,\nu} \leq 1$.
 Therefore, we can combine \eqref{finite part Z1} and \eqref{infinite part Z1} to get

 as desired. \end{proof} \begin{remark} The steps to estimate \eqref{finite part Z1} were similar to those used by the authors of \cite{gabriel_pfc}.
 Indeed, if we had stopped at \eqref{gabriel_stopping_point}, we would have had the equivalent result for our problem.
 We decided to go further and introduce $\overline{V}$ so we could obtain a uniform estimate for all $n$.
-This will be of interest in Section \ref{sec : continuation} where the uniform estimate is less computationally intensive for the estimates done on the computer. \end{remark} With the bounds now computed, we can present our results.
+This will be of interest in Section \ref{sec : continuation} where the uniform estimate is less computationally intensive for the estimates done on the computer.
+If we had not introduced $\overline{V}$, we could have obtained an estimate similar to that done in \cite{gabriel_pfc} which is a sharper version of $Z_1$.
+Another sharper way to compute $Z_1$ is demonstrated in \cite{miguel_soliton}.
+In this framework, the authors do not use $A^{\dagger}$ and directly estimate $\|I_d - A Df(\overline{u})\|$.
+By using non-square matrices, one can obtain a sharper estimate for $Z_1$.
+For our purposes, we chose not to use this approach due to the fact that it requires a larger rectangular matrix.
+As we are primarily interested in efficient computations for proving branches of periodic solutions later in this paper, we would prefer not to do computations with this larger matrix.
+Another possibility is the approach used by the authors of \cite{sh_cadiot}, which uses the Hilbert space properties of $\ell^2$ to remove the need for rectangular matrices.
+The tradeoff with this approach is that it requires one to do a proof in $\ell^2$, which is not a Banach algebra.
+Regardless, the computation performed in Lemma \ref{lem : Z1} is the most computationally efficient as it uses $\overline{V}$ and has no matrix multiplications whatsoever.
+Hence, it was sufficient for our purposes. \end{remark} With the bounds now computed, we can present our results.